nroduit/nroduit.github.io/content/basics/customize/preferences.en.md

 - Go to he folder ${user.home}/.weasis/data/weasis-dicom-explorer
 - Copy the desired configuration files: dicomNodes.xml, dicomPrinterNodes.xml, dicomWebNodes.xml and dicomCallingNodes.xml
 - Paste at the root path of ressources.
 For web distribution, unzip, place files and zip again.
-- The new configurations should appears for all the users as non editable configurations.
+- The new configurations should appear for all the users as non-editable configurations.